 - 19″ rack mount chorus unit: TC Electronic 1210

 - Chorus effect pedal: TC Electronic Stereo Chorus +

 TB Audio TBDD Stereo Chorus

 This chorus unit features two identical signal paths for stereo processing.
-They’re made from the same new old stock analog bucket-brigade device (BBD) delay chips that were used in the original Roland model.
+They're made from the same new old stock analog bucket-brigade device (BBD) delay chips used in the original Roland model.

 The input can be set to mono or stereo, and the Blend knob mixes the phase-shifted/delayed signal with the direct signal at the output.
 Levels can be metered with the ten-segment LED meter.

 This unit has 4 modes/presets and an off button.
 There's not a whole lot of tweaking to do with this chorus unit, but it still sounds great.

 TC Electronic 1210